microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/index.rst

 #.
 Provide an HTML page (or pages) that will host the Office Online iframe.
 This is called the :term:`host page` and is
    the page your users visit when they open or edit Office documents in Office Online.

 #.
 You can also optionally integrate your own UI elements with Office Online.
-For example, when users choose *Share* in
+For example, when users choose
-   Office Online, you can show your own sharing UI.
+   :guilabel:`Share` in Office Online, you can show your own sharing UI.
 These interaction points are described in the section titled :ref:`PostMessage`.

 How to read this documentation